pradeep3sep/interviewquestion/README System Design.md

 - Regular audit or update the dependencies/package beacuse some package became outdated or vulnerable

-**eg** npm update, it provide the list of package which have update or show the package which are vulnerable, out of which you can update the packages which you required
+**eg** `npm update`, it provide the `list of package which have update or show the package which are vulnerable`, out of which you can update the packages which you required

 or below step